edgepointlearning/edgepointlearning.github.io/_posts/2015-02-01-design-tips-for-instructional-designers-and-trainers.md

 * [Color & Learning](http://bit.ly/151XnBC)
 * [Color in an Optimum Learning Environment](http://bit.ly/151XCwl)
 * [Color Theory for Designers, Part 1: The Meaning of Color](http://bit.ly/151Yd14)

+[Contact us](#) to find out how EdgePoint’s team of instructional designers and graphic design experts can help punch up your training program.